build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 ![put alt text here](images/image18.png)

-* You will be redirected to another window where you can assign resources to you new backup plan.
+* You will be redirected to another window where you can assign resources to your new backup plan.
 For **Resource assignment name**, enter a name such as *DynamoDB-resources*.
 * Choose the **Default role** for the** **** IAM role**, as shown in the screenshot below.
 If the AWS Backup **Default role** is not present in your account, one will be automatically created for you with the correct permissions.

 ![put alt text here](images/image19.png)

-* AWS Backup provides two options to for assigning resources to a backup plan.
+* AWS Backup provides two options for assigning resources to a backup plan.
 In this tutorial, you will include your DynamoDB table as a specific resource in your new backup plan.
     * **Include all resource types** - This option will select all resources and it can be further refined with key value pair selection in the step below.
-    * **Include** **specific resource types** - This option will allow you to select the specific resource types, including DynamoDB, you want to back up through this backup rule.
+    * **Include** **specific resource types** - This option will allow you to select the specific resource types, including DynamoDB, you will want to back up with this backup rule.
 * Select **Include specific resource types** and you will be presented with additional options to choose the resource type you want to back up.
 * In the **Select specific resource types** section, use the **Select resource types** drop-down list and select **DynamoDB**.
 * For **Table names**, use the **choose resources** drop-down list and select **Music**.